Skip to main content

 Help Your Child Maintain a Healthy Spine

-Your child also needs to learn how to protect their back, so that means if they're going to lift something heavy they need to bend at the knees not with their back.
-If they're carrying heavy backpacks, which going back to school that's something that a lot of people are going to be dealing with, they need to remember to use both straps on the backpack.
-Your backpack comes with two straps for a reason so you need to actually use both of those rather than just having on one shoulder, because that will also cause strain on the back.
-Also kids who are overweight can lose some weight and that also helps back muscles.
+Your child also needs to learn how to protect their back, so that means if they're going to lift something heavy they need to bend at the knees, not with their back.
+If they're carrying heavy backpacks, which going back to school is something that a lot of people are going to be dealing with, they need to remember to use both straps on the backpack.
+Your backpack comes with two straps for a reason so you need to actually use both of those rather than just having on one shoulder because that will also cause strain on the back.
+Also, kids who are overweight can lose some weight and that also helps back muscles.
 A lot of back pain is due to extra weight.

 If your child does have scoliosis, especially if they need some of the interventions like needing to wear a brace, that can be something they're very self-conscious about so make sure that you talk to your child and let them know, "Hey this isn't anything you did or you have any control over and it's a short term fix so that you can fix a long term problem."